"Ahoy the Whale" (1977)

 In their final moments of captivity, Sally Rime stands with Mose.
 In a quiet protest, she “cut off her heavy golden hair” and “poured ashes over her head.”
 Mose challenges the crowd: “Do any of you know what 'kritz' or 'faszmork' or 'candula' mean?”
 Only Sally does.

 But Mose refuses to accept the fate the Whale has planned for him.
-He says, “Where I go, you cannot follow me.”
-Then he walks out of his restraints.
+He says, “Where I go, you cannot follow me” (John 13:36), implying he is a type of Christ’s antitype.
+Then he walks out of his restraints like Peter in Acts.
 His captors stare at their empty hands.
-They lose track of him near the Candula station.
-Lafferty’s narrator ends the story by telling us that Mose is “away somewhere . . . not bothered quite so much by the local, sooty rumble,” still working on the real Grand Synthesis.
+They lose track of Mose near the Candula station (Psalm 18:28).
+Lafferty’s narrator ends the story by telling us that Mose is “away somewhere . . . not bothered quite so much by the local, sooty rumble,” still working on the Great Synthesis.

 This is a story I wish I liked more.
 There are fascinating ideas at work, but they stop short of catalysis.
 It’s a clear instance of Lafferty building theotropic dissonance.

-It also reads as a kind of literary response to an idea Nietzsche expressed in The Antichrist, if we imagine Nietzsche’s view of science as The Whale, and Mose Gora’s view of science as Lafferty’s alternative.
+It also reads as a kind of literary response to an idea Nietzsche searingly expressed in The Antichrist, if we imagine Nietzsche’s view of science as The Whale in flight, and Mose Gora’s view of science as Lafferty’s alternative.

 Mose Gora is transparently a Moses figure, a leader who has spent forty years in the mathematical and scientific desert awaiting a word that never quite arrives.
-Lafferty doesn’t even pretend otherwise, writing that Gora “labored in the mathematical and scientific desert for forty years.”
-His successor, Joshua Brusharbor, is an opportunist in the image of his biblical namesake, charged with leading the people into the Promised Land.
+Lafferty here isn’t subtle.
+He writes just this, that Gora “labored in the mathematical and scientific desert for forty years.”
+His successor, Joshua Brusharbor, is an opportunist and funhouse image of his biblical namesake, charged with leading the people into the Promised Land.

-But this Promised Land is no promise at all—it’s a totalitarian parody, a heaven dragged down to earth and spoiled in the process.
-The Whale movement arrogates to itself the prerogatives of the divine.
-In Scripture, God alone buries Moses; here, the Whale people boast that they will give Gora a “Moses Grave.”
+But this Promised Land is no promise at all—it’s totalitarian parody, a heaven dragged down to earth and spoiled in the process.
+The Whale immanetizes the eschatology.
+Its political/crypto-spiritual movement arrogates the prerogatives of the divine.
+In Scripture, God alone buries Moses, as you no doubt know; here, the Whale people boast that they will give Gora a “Moses Grave.”
 We are dealing with counterfiguration.

-The Whale is, of course, an updated Golden Calf, transfigured into the State through the imagination of Hobbes and into the technostate by way of Milovan Djilas, Norbert Wiener, Herbert Simon, Jacques Ellul, and a thousand others.
-Lafferty occasionally alludes Thorstein Veblen, and the Launchers Institute itself recalls Veblen's witty The Engineers and the Price System (1921).
+The Whale is, of course, an updated Golden Calf, transfigured into an image of the almighty State through the philosophical imagination of Hobbes and then into the claustrophobic technostate by way of Milovan Djilas, Norbert Wiener, Herbert Simon, Jacques Ellul, and a thousand others.
+To me, the Whale is a memorable icon of what we now call governmentality, but Lafferty occasionally alludes Thorstein Veblen, and the Launchers Institute itself recalls Veblen's witty The Engineers and the Price System (1921).
 By the time Lafferty writes “Ahoy the Whale,” this is common coin.

 The good technocrat Mose Gora neither dies nor is buried by God; instead, he vanishes, presumably to continue his counter-revolutionary labor, the true grand synthesis grounded in divine providence rather than a man-made counterfeit.
-What begins as a Scientific Ideal becomes an apocalyptic nightmare.
-Even though the parts themselves are fascinating, even though Lafferty filled the story with Easter eggs, the story is less than the sum of its parts.
+This is a bit like the Midrash Rabbah: “Moses did not die by the Angel of Death but by the kiss of the Holy One, blessed be He.”
+What begins as a Scientific Ideal ends with reprieve from tribulation.
+Even though the parts of “Ahoy the Whale” themselves are fascinating, and even though Lafferty packed the story with Easter eggs, the whole is less than the sum of its brilliant parts.